 In 1731 Jost Hite and fifteen other families migrated en mass to the Shenandoah Valley of Virginia.
 The trip was slow and arduous; as they literally cut the road over which they drove their wagons.
 Arriving at Opequon Creek in what would become Frederick Co VA, they chose individual tracts on which they settled.

 If you lived in the Tidewater of Virginia, you needed a road over the Blue Ridge and into the Shenandoah Valley.
-Thus in 1746, the Pioneer Road (in red) connected Tidewater Virginia and the King's Highway--the road that rose up from Williamsburg through Richmond to Alexandria--to the Great Wagon Road, providing direct access from the ports along the Potomac and lower Virginia to the Shenandoah Valley.
+Thus in 1746, the Pioneer Road connected Tidewater Virginia and the King's Highway--the road that rose up from Williamsburg through Richmond to Alexandria--to the Great Wagon Road. providing direct access from the ports along the Potomac and lower Virginia to the Shenandoah Valley.

-2. Extension of the Pioneer Road (from Winchester past the Potomac c.
+2. Extension of the Pioneer Road (Winchester to the Potomac c.
 1755)

 In 1754 Col. George Washington and the Virginia Militia departed from the Shenandoah Valley toward the Forks of the Ohio (Pittsburgh) on a mission for the Virginia Governor.
 Col. Washington, the great surveyor, was the perfect choice to blaze the new "military road."
 Note, this was not a road fit for wagons. but only a horse path.
 And, the new path would become known as the Washington Road.

 En route, Washington "encountered" the French, a battle ensued, and Washington retreated to Ft.
 Necessity where he surrendered to the French.
-Good news: the original military path known as Washington's Road (in red & yellow) was opened towards the Ohio River.
+Good news: the original military path known as Washington's Road was opened towards the Ohio River.
 Bad news: Washington's faux pas "sparked" the French and Indian War in Colonial America.